2015–16 Bangladesh Premier League

 The championship game was held on 15 December 2015, in which Comilla Victorians won the championship by defeating Barisal Bulls by three wickets.
 Alok Kapali from Comilla Victorians was awarded player of the match in the final for his match winning 39 from 28 balls.
-Ashar Zaidi was awarded the player of the tournament for his all rounding performance of 215 runs and 17 wickets throughout the tournament.
-Ashar Zaidi of Comilla Victorians was named Most valuable player (MVP), while Abu Hider was the find of the tournament.
+Ashar Zaidi was awarded the player of the tournament for his all-round performance of 215 runs and 17 wickets throughout the tournament.
+Ashar Zaidi of Comilla Victorians was also named Most valuable player (MVP), while Abu Hider was the find of the tournament.

 Players' draft

 The draft was held on 22 October 2015 in Dhaka.
 Six franchises participated in the draft method.
 Players from Category A-D were picked in the draft by six teams.
 The icon players and platinum category players were excluded from the draft process.
 Chris Gayle was picked up by Barisal Bulls for 1.65 crores (US$210,000).
 Total 319 players took part in the draft process, and 82 players were drafted.
 The six icon players were selected through lottery process.